Justas12/inventi-coding-challenge/README.md

 - GET /api/balances?accountNumber=from=to=
 </pre>

-Sample .csv file can be found under /imports folder.
+Sample .csv files can be found under src\main\resources\import